Long-tail boat: Costs

-Thailand's most distinctive form of coastal transport is in danger of becoming obsolete.
+Long-tail costs have risen significantly.
 In 1989, the Thai government banned logging of natural forests.
 This led to a shortage of timber used in boat making, and required the wood to be imported from other countries.
-With a recent increase in the cost of imported timber, there has been a drastic decline in the number of new boats constructed, which has caused the price of an individual boat to skyrocket.
-A few years ago, a long-tail boat cost about 3,000 baht (US$83).
-Now, according to Chot, a local long-tail boat captain on Ko Samui, Thailand, a boat costs almost 70 times as much.
-"Now, it's over 200,000 baht (US$5,500).
-That's 200,000 only for the hull of a new boat," Chot said, "not including the engine."
-As a consequence, long-tails are sharing the water with an increasing number of speedboats.
-Speedboats hold more people and they travel faster, tempting some guides to switch from longtails to speedboats.
+With a subsequent increase in the cost of imported timber came decline in the number of new boats constructed, causing a rise in unit costs: from about 3,000 baht (US$83) to over 200,000 baht (US$5,500) in 2015, not including engine.

+The rising costs of long-tails have made speedboats a more attractive alternative, as they hold more people and travel faster.